IgorGrieder/TIL/JavaScript/eventBubble.md

 ## How does it work?

 To understand properly how the event propagation happens I will illustrate it better.
-Imagine the following HTML structure
+Imagine the following React structure

 ```tsx
 <div